Soccer in the Australian Capital Territory: History

-The first senior football match played in the ACT was played in 1910 between Ginninderra and Yarralumla.
+The first senior soccer match played in the ACT was played in 1910 between Ginninderra and Yarralumla.
 The match was played at the Ginninderra showgrounds and came about because Ginninderra locals wanted to play a different sport from the already established Rugby Union.
 The visiting Yarralumla team won the match 1–0.

 League system

 The ACT senior men's competitions are generally run between April and September each calendar year.
 The league system is amateur in nature with a few semi-professional exceptions.
 The system consists of a pyramid of leagues, headed by three single divisions that do not encompass promotion and relegation, instead league licences to compete are granted by Capital Football.
 However, divisions 1–6 are bound together by the principle of promotion and relegation.
 The most successful club in each league rises to a higher league, whilst the club that finishes at the bottom of their league finds itself sinking down a level.
 Division 7–10 are open leagues for casual/social players.
 All leagues contest a regular season and conclude with a finals series.

-The ACT senior women's competitions are generally run parallel to the men's with the competition running between April to September each calendar year.
+The ACT senior women's competitions are generally run parallel to the men's with the competition running between April and September each calendar year.
 The league system is amateur in nature.
 The system consists of a pyramid of six leagues that do not encompass promotion and relegation, instead league licences to compete are granted by Capital Football.
 All leagues contest a regular season and conclude with a finals series.